Ayat11/Bitmap-Editor/README.md

 - `L X Y C` - Colours the pixel (X,Y) with colour C.
 - `V X Y1 Y2 C` - Draw a vertical segment of colour C in column X between rows Y1 and Y2 (inclusive).
 - `H X1 X2 Y C` - Draw a horizontal segment of colour C in row Y between columns X1 and X2 (inclusive).
+- `F X Y C` - Fills region R with the colour C. R is defined as: Pixel (X,Y) belongs to R. Any other pixel which is the same colour as (X,Y) and shares a common side with any pixel in R also belongs to this region.
 - `S` - Show the contents of the current image